alicegodden/spermpool/fish/README.md

 autobubble_goplot.py # Uses a ShinyGo csv file as input to automate and control bubble plots in python

 # Retroseq analysis

+testing_glm.R # For GLM analysis of TE counts that have been filtered for read count and high confidence, and have had the control group TEs removed in the experimental groups

 For Retroseq derived input vcf files: phenogram.py # Phenogram plotting with chromatin accessibility, gene labels, centromere locations etc.